 One of the best advantages of traveling to Santorini in the winter is that the hotel prices are incredibly affordable compared to the high season, perfect for those looking to visit on a budget.

 While many hotels are open during the off-season, some of the more secluded resorts will shut during this period.

 The best option is to base yourself in Fira, where far more options will be available for all budgets.

 Fira also acts as the perfect launchpad for exploring the island since all buses connect through the town.

 There are also far more bars and restaurants open in Fira during the winter period compared to the areas that rely heavily on summer tourism.

 Here are a few of our winter Santorini accommodation tips:

 Budget: Antonia Hotel – Antonia Hotel is a charming little hotel in the heart of Fira.
-The hotel rooms are cozy and well designed, each coming with its own balcony or terrace.
+The hotel rooms are cozy and well-designed, each coming with its own balcony or terrace.
 All the main sites of Fira are a short walk away.
-Click here for rates and availability.

 PIN IT FOR LATER!